koksal/tps/README.md

 ## Example data

-The example dataset included with TPS is a phosphoproteomic time course of the cellular response to EGF stimulation.
-This dataset will be described in a forthcoming manuscript.
-Please refrain from publishing analyses of this dataset until the manuscript appears.
+The example dataset included with TPS is our phosphoproteomic time course of the cellular response to EGF stimulation.
+See the citation information below.

 The example network was produced by [Omics Integrator] run on a network of [iRefIndex] and [PhosphoSitePlus] interactions.
 Please acknowledge